tacic/Distance-calculator/README.md

 # Distance-calculator
-Calculates distance in Km and time between the cities you type in....
+Calculates distance in Km and time to travel between the cities you type in....

 ![untitled1](https://user-images.githubusercontent.com/31318398/31027414-721f8704-a54a-11e7-8cf0-c387ed96851a.png)